 As for radiation granting you amazing powers?
 The answer is simply two letters: No.

 Let’s start with the Hulk.
 The fact that Bruce Banner even survived his ordeal is absurd.
-A gamma bomb (or a nuclear disaster like the Chernobyl and Fukushima accidents) will not turn timid scientists into green-skinned behemoths.
+A gamma bomb (or a nuclear disaster like Chernobyl or Fukushima) will not turn timid scientists into green-skinned behemoths.
 Forget becoming the Incredible Hulk; Banner would have been incredibly dead, either from radiation sickness or instantaneous incineration.
 Also, gamma rays aren’t green – they’re invisible.

 In the comics and films, the cosmic rays that hit the Fantastic Four gave each of them different powers.
 Now, human beings get exposed to cosmic rays every day.
 Though they pass through the body as much as 100 times per second, they are eventually slowed down or stopped and deflected by the Earth’s atmosphere and magnetic field before hitting the human body.
 However, the Four received a significantly higher dose when they were in the Van Allen belts – a collection of energetic charged particles held together around the Earth by the planet’s magnetic field.
 Had this been real life, like Banner, each Fantastic Four member would have likely become a fantastic corpse.